 Acknowledgements.
-This research has been funded by the Deutsche Forschungsgemeinschaft (DFG) within graduate research training group GRK 2043/1 "Natural risk in a changing world (NatRiskChange)" at the University of Potsdam, the BMBF funded project climXtreme.
-The research of YH is supported by JSPS KAKENHI (JP19H00815) and the research of DE is supported by TÜBITAK (grant 118C236) Kadir 400 Has University internal Scientific Research Grant (BAF).
-AB would like to thank Matthias Kemter for valuable discussions.
+This research has been funded by the Deutsche Forschungsgemeinschaft (DFG) within graduate research training group GRK 2043/1 "Natural risk in a changing world (NatRiskChange)" at the University of Potsdam and BMBF-funded project climXtreme.
+The research of Yoshito Hirata is supported by JSPS KAKENHI (JP19H00815) and the research of Deniz Eroglu is supported by a TÜBITAK (grant 118C236) Kadir Has University internal Scientific Research Grant (BAF).
+Bedartha Goswami is funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany's Excellence Strategy - EXC number 2064/1 - project number 390727645.
+Abhirup Banerjee would like to thank Matthias Kemter for valuable discussions.
+The publication of this article was funded by the Open Access Fund of the Leibniz Association.